If you encounter a dog while walking down the street, panic is not the best defense. Prepare yourself ahead of time to react with minimal harm.

 Check the door handle of a nearby parked car.
 It could provide a haven when unlocked.
 If you have physical agility and the dog is more than 500 feet (10 city residential lots) away, you might have 10–12 seconds to scale a nearby fence.
 It helps to know if there is a dog in the yard you choose.
 In this regard, it is useful to know your neighbors.

 When you rule out running and climbing, the remaining option is to stand your ground.
 There is no one trick for every occasion.
 Dog temperaments differ.
 A docile pet sometimes escapes through an opening in the backyard fence.

 In an authoritative voice, I once commanded a dog that leaped atop a 6-foot wall, “Get down!”
 He obeyed.
 It would be great if we could avert all dog attacks by ordering animals to sit!

 Feral dogs may roam and kill small animals for food.
 This nurtures a taste for blood.
 A mad dog attacks with little provocation.
 Here are some things to consider when you come face-to-face with a loose dog.

 Do not run from a dog.

 If the dog is lunging, try to keep it at bay with a stick.

 Roll into a ball and remain motionless if you’re knocked over.

 Feed the ball of a dog bite stick until you get out of a confined area with it.
 Things can quickly turn brutal.
-In an open area, you may need to smack an aggressive dog upside the head with your walking stick or club.
+You may need to smack an aggressive dog upside the head with your walking stick or club in an open area.